Otherworld Isekai Service

 Kami-sama nodded.
 "Of course, you do.
 I turned you into a compact cargo truck for better maneuverability.
 Can't have a semi-truck sitting around.
 Takes up too much space.
-Though, you can change back if you wish for it so.
+Though, you can change back if you wish for it.
+Or any other type of truck that’s suitable for the situation.
 Just one of the magical abilities bestowed upon you."

 "Ooh!
 What else?"
 Somehow, Diesel was starting to get into this.

-"I'll tell you in time.
+"I'll tell you when the need for it arises.
 They are mainly to aid you on your job, so nothing too fancy."

 Kami-sama shrank down from his giant form to the size of a normal human as he floated down to the ground.
-With a click of the heels, he landed and gave a slight bow of his waist, greeting Diesel as his new boss.
+With a clack of his wooden geta shoes, he landed and gave a slight bow of his waist, greeting Diesel as his new boss.